 Incorporating seasonal material gets the students excited because they know it is something special.
 Sprinkling in activities that are both useful and fun – and not just “another page in the lesson book” – is important in avoiding student and teacher burn-out.

 How to Assign Easter Piano Worksheets

-I typically use a PDF reader on my iPad.
+I typically use a PDF reader on my iPad (read How to Use PDF Worksheets on Your iPad During Online Piano Lessons).
 Students simply tell me the answer for symbol identification, so it works like a flashcard.
 For symbol writing, I have students write the answers on a whiteboard.
 The Good Notes App also allows students to complete exercises directly on the iPad using a stylus.

 If you want to assign these for homework digitally, Easel by TpT is a great option.
 You can upload all the pages and set a deadline, such as two pages per week.
 Students will be able to use the annotation tools to type or write in their answers directly from their web browser.
 All grading takes place directly in the app for your convenience.

 As much as possible, I prefer to complete the assessments little by little during the lessons.
 We complete rhythm worksheets together during the lesson.
 First, I have students figure out where the bar lines should go, draw them in, and then clap while chanting rhythm syllables.

 When I have assigned physical homework pages, they are later found at the bottom of the piano bag, uncompleted.
 You might also find that not all families want extra written homework for piano.